rikuf2/basic-csharp/src/content/part3/part3-2.md

 2
 ```

-NOTICE!
-The method **Remove** removes the first match it finds.
-So, if your list would contain multiples of the same value, only the first one would be removed!
+<Note> The method **Remove** removes the first match it finds.
+So, if your list would contain multiples of the same value, only the first one would be removed! </Note>

 The list method **Contains** can be used to check the existence of a value in the list.
 The method receives the value to be searched as its parameter, and it returns a boolean type value (True or False) that indicates whether or not that value is stored in the list.